DataDog/documentation/content/en/serverless/guide/azure_app_service_linux_containers_serverless_init.md

 ### 2. Configure your application

 Once the container is built and pushed to your registry, the last step is to set the required environment variables for the Datadog Agent:
 - `DD_API_KEY`: Datadog API key, used to send data to your Datadog account.
-It should be configured as a [Azure Secret][7] for privacy and safety issue.
+It should be configured as an [Azure Secret][7] for privacy and safety.
 - `DD_SITE`: Datadog endpoint and website.
 Select your site on the right side of this page.
 Your site is: {{< region-param key="dd_site" code="true" >}}.
 - `DD_TRACE_ENABLED`: Set to `true` to enable tracing.